neutralinojs/neutralinojs.github.io/docs/api/window.md

 ### Parameters

 - `url` String: URL to be loaded.
 Eg: `/resources/aboutWindow.html`.
+Supports loading both local and remote app resources.
+Local resource paths need to begin with `/`.
 - `options` (optional): an instance of `WindowOptions` type.

 ### WindowOptions